 In the warmer climates such as Africa, India, and the Philippines, wine is also made from bananas.

-They are produced from virtually any plant matter that can be fermented.
+Fruit wine making kits are produced from virtually any plant matter that can be fermented.

-Country/Fruit wines are made from a variety of base ingredients (other than grapes) there is a wide variety of flavours taken from fruits, flowers, and herbs.
+Home brew Fruit wines are made from a variety of base ingredients (other than grapes) there is a wide variety of flavours taken from fruits, flowers, and herbs.

 Fruit wines are usually defined as by their main ingredient (e.g., elderberry fruit wine or strawberry fruit wine) because the general reference to wine states that it is made from fermented grape juice.